 Colleges are required to exchange data with federal immigration agencies on the status of international students on F-1, J-1 or M visas through use of a government database named “SEVIS,” which is part of the SEVP as referenced above.
 In addition, certain information about international students on these visas is required to be retained and produced by the District upon request from DHS and ICE.

 According to the U.S. Department of Education, FERPA permits institutions of higher education to comply with information requests from DHS in order to comply with the requirements of the SEVP.
 However, this does NOT create a blanket waiver of an international student’s FERPA rights.
 First, the information that can be disclosed is limited to the categories listed in DHS regulations.
 Second, a request must be made to a campus Designated School Official (DSO).
 Other information about international students is entitled to the same FERPA protections that otherwise govern student records.
 If you are not a DSO, you should refer any ICE/DHS request for information about an international student to the DSO.

+Note: AB 540 and DACA students are NOT categorize as international students and therefore not subject to the special rules.

 Communication with District Police & College Safety